-The PREA Coordinator and the Program Manager related the facility never goes below the minimum staffing levels.
+The PREA Coordinator and the Program Manager's Designee related the facility never goes below the minimum staffing levels.
 In the event staff "call out" staff on duty must remain on their post/shift until someone can be called in.
-Often this is the Program Manager who may have to come in.
+Often this is the Program Manager who may have to come in and per diem staff, if available.